TritonDataCenter/rfd/rfd/0111/README.md

 **Guidelines for engagement:**

 All of these guidelines are designed to make the exercise most useful for responders.
-These are not hard and fast rules, and there aren't penalties -- we just think that following these will help people get the most out of this experience.
+These are not hard and fast rules, and there aren't penalties.
+The expectation is that following these will help people get the most out of this experience.

 * All communication about the incident itself should happen in a public chat